Electronic Drums

 Alesis has long been in the business of creating musical instruments that are both high quality and affordable.

-A few years back at the California music convention NAMM (National Association of Music Merchants), Alesis rolled out two brand new electronic drum kits: the Alesis Command Mesh and the Alesis Surge Mesh (Sweetwater).
-The Surge was a popular hit with intermediate drummers, so they decided to roll out the Surge Mesh Special Edition.
+A few years back at the California music convention NAMM (National Association of Music Merchants), Alesis rolled out two brand new electronic drum kits: the Alesis Command Mesh and the Alesis Surge Mesh.
+The Surge Mesh was a popular hit with intermediate drummers, so the next best step was to roll out the Surge Mesh Special Edition.

 An affordable electronic kit for beginners